 If the Commission values the retained assets at market: 1) give a credit to all customers equal to above-book value of IOU generating assets, 2) require the utility to retain generation and sell the power to customers at the marked-up rate

-If the Commission does not value the assets at market and requires IOUs to sell the power to its bundled customers at cost: the Commission must give all customers, including DA customers, access to the retained generating assets
+If the Commission does not value the assets at market and requires IOUs to sell the power to its bundled customers at cost: the Commission must give all customers, including DA customers, access to the retained generating assets.
+Enron notes that;Utilities existing asset value has dramatically increased.
+For example 12,000 MW of Nuclear, Hydro, and Thermal valued at $50/MWh previously now valued at $250/MWh would have increased value of $13.0b for just 2001.
+Allowing the utility out of the rate freeze now would inappropriately provide $3.9b of this value to the utilities.

 It is reasonable to net the utilities’ generation revenues against the utilities’ under-collection